Basic Observation Training Course Summary

 The course is suitable for both care assistants and nurses.

-The course will include practical elements across a variety of different observation techniques.
+Furthermore, the course will include practical elements across a variety of different observation techniques.

 - Vital signs – pulse, blood pressure (manual and with a machine), respiration rate, oxygen saturation